Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 #### Tag values
 1. Object - this is reserved for the master superclass.
 This is also the value returned by `immediate_class` for all heap and thread-local objects.
 This is an address of an in-memory object, so sign-extending the address is all that is required.
 This gives us 48-bit addresses, which is the maximum for current architectures.
 (This could be extended by 3 more bits, if required.)
 2. SmallInteger - this is reserved for the bit patterns that encode small integers.
 This isn't encoded in the tag.
 For integers the low 51 bits of the"hash code" make up the value, so this provides 51-bit integers (-1,125,899,906,842,624 to 1,125,899,906,842,623).
-The negative integers are first, with a 0 in the high bit, followed by the positive integers with a 1 in the high bit.
+The negative integers are first, followed by the positive integers.
 This allows numerous optimizations of SmallInteger operations (see [[Optimizations]]).
 3. Float - this is reserved  for the bit patterns that encode double-precision IEEE floating point.
 This isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF or the value -inf).
 4. False: The False and True classes only differ by 1 bit so they can be tested easily if that is appropriate (in code generation).
 This encodes the singleton value `false`.
 5. True: This encodes the singleton value `true`